ploigos/infra-ops/README.md

      * *ARGOCDSECRET* - The password for the admin user of the ArgoCD instance running in the devsecops namespace of the OpenShift cluster we just installed.
 This will have to be updated every time we do the steps above.
 You can get this value with `oc get secret ploigos-service-account-credentials -n devsecops -o yaml | yq .data.password | base64 -d && echo`
      * *GITUSER* - The username that the PSR should use to clone and push to the workflow, application and -ops repos.
 This only needs to be updated when we create a new service account or fork the repo into a new organization.
 The value should be the username of a service account that was created within GitHub for this purpose.
      * *GITPASSWORD* - The password that the PSR should use to clone and push to the workflow, application and -ops repos.
 This only needs to be updated when we change the password in GitHub or start using a new service account.
 The value should be the password for a service account that was created within GitHub for this purpose.
-7. Install the External Secrets Operator.
-This command creates ArgoCD Application CR, which causes ArgoCD to install the operator.
-   * `oc apply -f applications/external-secrets-app.yaml`

 Note:
 > Run the spring-petclinic pipeline to ensure that everything works by navigating to the [application workflow page](https://github.com/ploigos/spring-petclinic/actions/workflows/main.yaml).
 Click on the Run workflow dropdown, leave the main branch selected, and select Run workflow.